makerdao/community/governance/polls/Add wstETH-B as new Vault type - April 25, 2022.md

 start_date: 2022-04-25T16:00:00
 end_date: 2022-04-28T16:00:00
 ---
-# Poll: Add wstETH-C as a new Vault Type - April 25, 2022
+# Poll: Add wstETH-B as a new Vault Type - April 25, 2022

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, April 25 at 16:00 UTC.